spectrum-spark/covid_singlestrain_scenarios/README.md

 ### Instructions

+Immunity parameters were first generated using the [immunity model that extracts vaccine efficacy parameters from antibody titres](https://github.com/goldingn/neuts2efficacy)

-Before the main simulations can be run, some initial set up files need to be created first, in particular, defining the vaccination rollout.
+Next, we need to make some initial set up files before the agent-based simuation, in particular, defining the vaccination rollout.
 This is done in folder [presim_code](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-paper/presim_code).

 The main modelling simulation code is in the folder [main_ABM](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-paper/main_ABM).
 The folder contains specific instructions.

 The clinical pathways code is in the folder [clinical_pathways](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-paper/clinical_pathways).
 The folder contains specific instructions.

+The outputs from the clinical pathways is then fed into the [cost-effectiveness analysis](https://github.com/spectrum-spark/covid-CEA/).

 Note that there are different pieces of code that require Python, C++, R, and Matlab.